 Entry Requirements: 18+

-Metropolis Live, in partnership with Clash Magazine, is a series of free monthly showcases presenting some of the best acts around town, performing live at Metropolis Studios, one of the most exclusive recording studios in the world.
+Metropolis Live, in partnership with Clash Magazine, is a series of monthly shows with some of the best acts around town performing live at Metropolis Studios, one of the most exclusive recording studios in the world.

-Doors are at 7pm.
-Performance starts at 745pm.
-Finishes 10pm No admittance after 745pm (the shows are recorded so arrive early to guarantee entry) No dress code.
+- No admittance after 745pm (the shows are recorded so arrive early to guarantee entry)

 - No dress code.

 The Orwells are about to hit the UK for a full tour in support of their third studio album Terrible Human Beings, just released.

 Their new album on the whole, “mutilated pop songs” is how The Orwells describe it.
 For Terrible Human Beings, singer Mario Cuomo says, “we wanted to make songs that at their core are catchy and pretty, then slash them up.”